marmelab/react-admin/UPGRADE.md

 ## Routing

 React-admin v4 uses react-router v6, which changes quite a few things internally.
-This should be mostly transparent for you unless:

-You will need to update your code if it contains any of the following keywords:
+This should be mostly transparent for you unless your code contains any of the following keywords:

 - `history`
 - `customRoutes`